-But what exactly is ERC-1155?
-Why was it created?
+But What is exactly the ERC-1155?
+Why has it been created?
 What functions does it fulfill or what improvements does it include?
 Well, this and more we will see below.

 ERC-1155, a standard for handling tokens with multiple functions

-The ERC-1155 token is a type of standard token that has the ability to store under its control, tokens that can act as if they were an ERC-20 or ERC-721 token, or both at the same time under the same address.
+The ERC-1155 token is a type of standard token that has the ability to store, under its control, tokens that can act as if they were a token.
+ERC-20 or ERC-721, or both at the same time under the same address.

 The idea is simple and seeks to create a smart contract interface that can represent and control any number of fungible and non-fungible token types.
 In this way, the ERC-1155 token can do the same functions as an ERC-20 and ERC-721 token, and even both at the same time.
 And best of all, improving the functionality of both standards, making it more efficient and correcting obvious implementation errors on the ERC-20 and ERC-721 standards.
 This standard was developed by Witek Radomski, Andrew Cooke, Philippe Castonguay, James Therien, Eric Binet, and Ronan Sandford.